kenlowrie/smd/tests/in/import.md

 // Get a list of everything we've seen so far.
 @dump tracked="."

+This next file doesn't exist.
+Should get a warning from @watch...
 // Add something that doesn't exist.
 Will display warning in output file.
 @watch "this file doesn't exist"